 Sky Harbor is also Phoenix's last unassailable economic asset that hasn't been poached by the suburbs.
 For now it remains a hub for American Airlines after the merger with US Airways; that status can't be taken for granted.

 It is also Southwest's busiest "station" (the company doesn't like the word hub).
 On top of that, Alaska and United are major players.
 I can't think of another major airport with more choices.
 A "fortress hub" Sky Harbor is not.
+As of 2016, 1,200 aircraft and 120,000 passengers arrived and departed daily.

 All the Williams-Gateway ("Phoenix-Mesa Gateway Airport") hype is a pipedream.
 Airlines serve Sky Harbor because it's relatively inexpensive.
 This is different from, say, LAX, whose costs gave rise to competition.
 The old idea of an Eloy mega-jetport is dead.
 In both cases, the costs and trouble of starting up major service would be prohibitive (see Denver International Airport), and both are far from population centers.
 It certainly won't happen given today's fiscal and economic climate.
 The major airlines don't want Gateway, as long as the Phoenix keeps costs in line.
 And the developers helpfully continue to encroach on Gateway and Eloy.